chad-loder/gitlab-mcp-fixes/resources/README.md

 This process extracts only the API documentation markdown files without the entire GitLab documentation repository, making it more manageable for our purposes.

+### Enhanced Search Implementation

+The resources use MiniSearch, a lightweight full-text search engine, configured specifically for API documentation:

+1. **Title Extraction**: We extract titles from the first H1 or H2 heading in the document, with fallbacks to humanized resource IDs.

+2. **Parameter Table Processing**: We extract parameter tables from the documentation and give them higher weight in search results.
+This ensures that searches for specific parameters return the most relevant documentation.

+3. **API Endpoint Detection**: We detect and extract REST API endpoint patterns (like `GET /api/v4/projects/:id/issues`) to make them easily searchable.

+4. **Custom Stopwords**: We use a curated list of stopwords specific to API documentation, eliminating common terms like "gitlab", "api", "parameter", etc. that would otherwise dominate search results.

+5. **Weighted Fields**: Searches prioritize matches in this order:
+   - Titles (3x weight)
+   - Parameter information (2x weight)
+   - Content (1x weight)

+6. **Search Optimizations**:
+   - Prefix matching enables partial word matches
+   - Fuzzy search (with 0.2 distance threshold) allows for minor typos
+   - Snippet extraction provides context around matches

+This implementation is optimized specifically for API documentation search, making it easier for AI clients to find relevant endpoints and parameter information.

 ### Syncing and Updating Documentation

 To update the documentation with newer versions from GitLab, you can repeat a similar process: